SUMMARY

 Practice for your KPMG partner interview with our video interview platform packed with 60+ interview sets, including practice competency-based interview questions.

 And that brings us to the end of the KPMG recruitment process.
-Well done for staying until the end!
-If your job application is successful, you will receive an offer letter by mail.
+If your application is successful, you will receive an offer letter by email.

-Check some bonus information that we compiled for you about the KPMG student and graduate career opportunities!
+Before you go, check some bonus information we have compiled about KPMG’s student and graduate career opportunities.

-The KPMG student and graduate programs are career opportunities for students and recent graduates to join KPMG’s departments to gain experience and kickstart their careers in their multinational organisation.
+KPMG’s student and graduate programmes are career opportunities for students and recent graduates to join KPMG’s departments to gain experience and kickstart their careers in their multinational organisation.
 Here are the KPMG career opportunities:

 Let’s find out what each of these KPMG opportunities offers.

-The KPMG graduate programmes are tailored to different career paths and interests.
-These programs are designed to develop graduates into professionals capable of contributing effectively to KPMG’s diverse service offerings.
-It is available globally.
+KPMG’s graduate programmes are tailored to different career paths, designed to develop graduates into professionals across KPMG’s diverse service offerings.
+Job functions available include Audit, Tax, Advisory, Actuarial, Technology Consulting, and Deal Advisory.

 If you are interested in the KPMG graduate programmes, find below the requirements before you can apply.

-Good to Know: The process for the KPMG graduate programme is similar to the hiring process discussed above.
+Good to Know: The process for the KPMG graduate programme follows the same four-stage structure discussed above: Explore and Apply, Online Assessments, Video Interview, and Launch Pad.

 Having understood the KPMG graduate programme and its requirements, let’s talk about another KPMG programme, the KPMG undergraduate programmes.

-The KPMG undergraduate programmes are designed for undergraduate students who are in the second or third year of college.
-Students are exposed to KPMG operations and will enjoy a fast-track career in the graduate programme.
+KPMG’s undergraduate programmes are designed for students in their second or third year, offering a fast-track route into the graduate programmes.

 This is a short-term programme designed to give students an immersive opportunity to develop professional skills and explore potential career paths in KPMG.
 These programmes are available in Cyprus, the UK, Singapore and globally.